Government support for scientific research and new technologies

-National Health and Medical Research Council (NHMRC) aims to develop health standards in Australia through research funding in institutes, hospitals and government.
+- National Health and Medical Research Council (NHMRC) aims to develop health standards in Australia through research funding in institutes, hospitals and government.

-- Department of Industry, Science, Energy and Resources manages national funding of major research infrastructure, develops international partnerships and provides advice on science and technology.
+- Department of Industry, Science, and Resources manages national funding of major research infrastructure, develops international partnerships and provides advice on science and technology.

 - The Australian Taxation Office provides an R&D Tax Concession that allows companies to deduct up to 125% of the expenditure incurred to undertake research and development (R&D).

 - Rural Research and Development Corporations brings industry and researchers together to establish research and development strategic directions and fund projects.

-- Australia's aid program (part of the Department of Foreign Affairs and Trade) funds research to reduce poverty and achieve sustainable development around the world.
+- Australia's development program (part of the Department of Foreign Affairs and Trade) funds research to reduce poverty and achieve sustainable development around the world.

 - Australian Centre for International Agricultural Research (ACIAR) funds research projects and encourages Australia's agricultural scientists to use their skills for the benefit of developing countries and Australia.